 The so-called space vector modulation is often used to generate enhanced PWM signals.
 It also enables a higher voltage utilization when compared to normal modulation, while keeping the cost basically the same in the usual applications.

 FOC, or vector control was first developed in the 1970s in Germany.
 The control structure gained currency with the development and spreading of microprocessors in industrial applications and became a standard technology during the 1990s.
 Actual research points in the direction of sensor reduction and enhancement of dynamics.

-TRINAMIC offers field-oriented control as part of servo control in the TMC4670, which is a hardware-based solution, and in the software-based TMCC160 motionCookie™.
+TRINAMIC offers field-oriented motor control as part of servo control in the TMC4670, which is a hardware-based FOC motor controller, and in the software-based TMCC160 motionCookie™.

 With a field-oriented current control with space vector PWM: velocity control loop, and position control loop and ramp controllers, the software builds a complete servo controller stack.
 TMCC160 uses a/b/n incremental (quadrature) encoders or Hall signals for position feedback.

 MotionCookie™ microsystems are designed to minimize time-to-market and total cost of ownership.